AdilRabbani/Rendering-Lab/README.md

 # Rendering-Lab

 This is a ray tracer implemented as part of the rendering lab project at the University of Freiburg.
+The report of the work done can be found <a href="Report/Adil_Rabbani_Lab_Report.pdf">here</a>.
 The ray tracer was tested on a machine with Ubuntu 20.04.2 LTS.
 In order to run the code, run this command in the root directory:

 ```
 g++ -o output main.cpp